 However, with respect to the recognition of prior service with another Employer, the following applies: Credit service for employment with USAA, its subsidiaries and/or affiliates and FIS Investor Services LLC, its parent, subsidiaries and/or affiliates prior to 1/10/2020, but only for such former USAA or FIS Global employees who were employed by USAA, its subsidiaries and/or affiliates and FIS Investor Services LLC, its parent, subsidiaries and/or affiliates immediately prior to being hired by Victory Capital Management, Inc. and only if hired by Victory Capital Management, Inc. prior to 1/10/2020 Credit service for employment with New Energy Capital, its subsidiaries and/or affiliates, prior to 11/1/2021, but only for such former New Energy Capital employees who were employed by New Energy Capital, its subsidiaries and/or affiliates prior to being hired by Victory Capital Management, Inc. and only if hired by Victory Capital Management, Inc. prior to 11/1/2021.
-Credit service for employment with WestEnd Advisors, its subsidiaries and/or affiliates prior to being hired by Victory Capital Management, Inc. and only if hired by Victory Capital Management, Inc. prior to 1/1/2022.
+Credit service for employment with WestEnd Advisors, its subsidiaries and/or affiliates, prior to 12/31/2021, but only for such former WestEnd Advisors employees who were employed by WestEnd Advisors, its subsidiaries and/or affiliates prior to being hired by Victory Capital Management, Inc. prior to 1/1/2022.